 Reviewed by Li 👩🏻🇺🇸

-Lush, sumptuous cinematography and well-crafted sound engineering.
+Dunkirk features lush, sumptuous cinematography and well-crafted sound engineering.
 The pacing of the movie is great too, if entirely predictable as it follows expected moments of crescendo and resolution.
-But beyond its solid cinematic chops, I couldn’t find an emotional foothold into this film, which felt outdated in its purposeful longing for a simpler time: when sussing out bad guys was as easy as checking for German accents, or aiming for the yellow planes instead of the blue planes.
+But beyond its solid cinematic chops, I couldn’t find an emotional foothold into this film, which felt outdated in its purposeful longing for a simpler time: when sussing out bad guys was as easy as checking for German accents, or aiming for the yellow planes instead of the blue ones.

 There is very little complexity to be had in Dunkirk.
 For some, that is a boon.
 For me, it felt tone deaf to today’s more pressing concerns.